Chesterfield Canal: Features

-Hollingwood Common Tunnel is a disused navigable coalmine adit which terminated at the Chesterfield Canal near Staveley.
+Hollingwood Common Tunnel is a disused navigable coal mine adit which terminated at the Chesterfield Canal near Staveley.
 This tunnel was 1.75 mi long, and its water level was maintained 1 ft lower than that of the canal.
 This level was maintained by drainage through a culvert running beneath the canal, and required the transhipment of coal at the terminus.
-The boats used were loaded underground within the coalmine the tunnel served; these boats were 21 ft long and 3 ft 6 in wide.
+The boats used were loaded underground within the coal mine the tunnel served; these boats were 21 ft long and 3 ft 6 in wide.

 Proposals are at early stages for a link north from Killamarsh to the Sheffield and South Yorkshire Navigation along the River Rother, to be called the Rother Link.
 This would provide a way to reach the Chesterfield Canal without negotiating the tidal River Trent, and would create a new cruising ring, taking in the Rother Link, River Don Navigation, Stainforth and Keadby Canal, River Trent, and Chesterfield Canal.

 The towpath of the canal has become a long-distance footpath and cycle route, stretching for 46 mi from Chesterfield to West Stockwith, and is signposted as the "Cuckoo Way" after the name given to the boats which worked on the canal.
 Parts of the towpath beside the western section of the route are also part of the Trans Pennine Trail cycle route.

 The Chesterfield Canal hit international headlines in 1978.
 While dredging the bottom of the canal to remove rubbish a maintenance team pulled up a large chain which had a wooden plug attached to it.
 Later that day, it was noticed that a whirlpool had formed and it became evident that the section of the canal between Whitsunday Pie Lock and Retford Town Lock was losing water.
 Investigation revealed that the plug was an original engineering feature of the canal, having been installed to allow sections to be drained for future maintenance purposes.
 The water drained (as designed) harmlessly into the nearby river Idle.
 The Retford event became a national and international story at the time, and was even recorded in Lloyd's List.
 However, these plugs were a common feature of English canals built at that time and other instances of sudden drainage (both purposeful and accidental) have since been recorded, including emptying of the Pontcysyllte Aqueduct on the Llangollen Canal.